The Dani people of Papua is one of the most populous tribes in Irian Jaya’s complex tradition and social system are interesting topics to learn.

 The Legendary War between Dani, Lani, and Yali Tribe

-Men will come to the arena with their best outfit and accessory.
+Men will come to the arena with their best outfits and accessory.
 The three tribes—Yali, Dani, and Lani tribes—can be distinguished from their appearance.
 The Lani tribe figures are slightly taller than the other two tribes, with a larger genital gourd on their waist.
 Meanwhile, the Yali tribe has a smaller koteka or a gourd thrown to the front.
 The Dani tribe’s gourd can be identified because it is pulled towards the chest with a longer figure.

 Besides the koteka, the men wear a headdress made from bird feathers.
 They may also decorate their face using animal tusks and teeth.
-The weapons used in the battle is a long wooden spear, sometimes measuring up to 4.5 meters.
+The weapon used in the battle is a long wooden spear, sometimes measuring up to 4.5 meters.
 In the reenactment of the battle, the warriors might be wounded but not killed.

 The festivity of the battle is complemented by a feast of pigs and other harvests.
 On the ritual, the tribes dance and sing together in a circle.
 Visitors can also find art exhibitions and stalls that sell souvenirs and crafts.